joevtap/arduino-uno-hid/README.md

-# Using Arduino Uno as a HID device
+# Using Arduino Uno as Human Interface Device

 ## Useful resources
 - [Updating the Atmega8U2 and 16U2 on an Uno or Mega2560 Using DFU](https://docs.arduino.cc/hacking/software/DFUProgramming8U2)